sillsdev/ptx2pdf/docs/documentation/figures.md

     The image will *always* be on the same page/column as the anchor (normally a verse);  It may occur off the page's bottom, even if the notch is partly or fully on the next.
-A negative number (e.g. cr-1) will raise the image and cut-out, but while this can raise the image into the preceeding paragraph, it  cannot make the cutout begin earlier than the paragraph containing the anchor.
+A negative number (e.g. cr-1) will raise the image and cut-out, but while this can raise the image into the preceding paragraph, it  cannot make the cutout begin earlier than the paragraph containing the anchor.
-    A fractional number (e.g. cr0.2) will adjust the image by a fractional amount within the cutout. i.e. cr1.9 will be 0.1 lines higher than cr2. cr1.5 is treated as cr2 (two full-width lines before the image) with an adjustment of -0.5lines, cr1.4999 as cr1 with an ajustment of +0.4999 lines.
+    A fractional number (e.g. cr0.2) will adjust the image by a fractional amount within the cutout. i.e. cr1.9 will be 0.1 lines higher than cr2. cr1.5 is treated as cr2 (two full-width lines before the image) with an adjustment of -0.5lines, cr1.4999 as cr1 with an adjustment of +0.4999 lines.

 [^7]: Since `p` is also interpretable as a media target, `pc` should always be
     used in USFM-2.